 Manual vs. Automated Balance Sheet Reconciliations

-Challenges of Manual Balance Sheet Reconciliations
+Manual Balance Sheet Reconciliations

 It’s no question that spreadsheets serve many essential functions for individuals.
 They can be used to organize a personal budget, accumulate important figures, and more.
 However, after a certain point, the exclusive use of spreadsheets only becomes burdensome.
 Spreadsheets were created in the 1980s to manage the budget of a four-person household, not an organization’s financial reporting.
 Using spreadsheets to perform your organization’s balance sheet reconciliations presents many challenges and risks.

-Increase in Spreadsheet Errors
+Increased Spreadsheet Errors

 Lack of Visibility and Control

-Executing the financial close with spreadsheets leads to a lack of both visibility and control throughout the entire process.
+Executing the financial close with spreadsheets leads to a lack of visibility and control throughout the process.
 Any changes or adjustments made during the close are often hard to catch until the close cycle is completed.
 When these changes are caught and corrected after the close, organizations have to release a financial restatement, whether the changes are material or immaterial.
 An absence of visibility and control over the close process and the resulting financial reports affect all shareholders involved.

 Inability to Standardize Data Documentation